mlangumier/portfolio-next/TASKS.md

   - [ ] Centre blocks content & image, but content can't appear to be higher than the image.
   - [ ] Button: links to LinkedIn or #contact-section ?
 Setup generic button style & variants

+- [ ] Contact section:

+  - [ ] Setup translations
+  - [ ] Use the SectionIntroBlock to create a basic title/description/btn for now.
+We'll create a contact form later.
+  - [ ] Buttons: LinkedIn, Github, mailto.

+- [ ] Deploy these two sections (need a new build ASAP)

 - [ ] Skills section:

   - [ ] Setup translations